aam051102/ahlgreen-net/views/articles/src/content/openbound-actions.md

 Try to trigger the given triggers in order, if one succeeds, don't do the rest (they are like an else-if chain)

-Syntax: See trigger syntax
+Syntax: SBURBML Trigger Syntax

 ## skipDialog

 Skip the current conversation

-syntax: none
+Syntax: none

 ## follow

 Set a character to follow another character

-syntax: followerName, leaderName
+Syntax: followerName, leaderName

 ## unfollow

 Set a character to stop following another character

-syntax: followerName
+Syntax: followerName

 ## addOverlay

 Overlay a sprite over the game area (below the HUD)

-syntax: spriteName
+Syntax: spriteName
-commands.

 ## removeOverlay

 Remove an overlay

-syntax: spriteName
+Syntax: spriteName

 ## disableControl